Bob Casale

-Robert Edward Casale Jr. (born Robert Edward Pizzute Jr.; July 14, 1952 – February 17, 2014), or "Bob 2", was an American musician, composer and record producer.
-He came to prominence in the late 1970s as the keyboardist and rhythm guitarist of the new wave band Devo, which released a Top 20 hit in 1980 with the single "Whip It".
+Robert Edward Casale Jr. (né Pizzute; July 14, 1952 – February 17, 2014), or "Bob 2", was an American musician, composer and record producer.
+He came to prominence in the late 1970s as the rhythm guitarist and keyboardist of the new wave band Devo, which released a Top 20 hit in 1980 with the single "Whip It".
 The band has maintained a cult following throughout its existence.
 He was the younger brother of their co-founder and bass guitarist Gerald Casale.

 Early years

 Robert Edward Pizzute Jr. was born on July 14, 1952, in Kent, Ohio.
 He was born with the last name Pizzute because his father had legally changed his name from Robert Edward Casale to that of his foster parents.
 In the same year as Bob's birth, his father changed his name back to his birth name.
 Casale graduated from Theodore Roosevelt High School in 1970 and originally trained as a radiographer.